amitjigajinni/sp-react-class/exercises/ex-18/begin/ex-18-instructions.md

 `fetchData()` to update the component.

 #### In PayeesContainer
-Add code to the `backToList` function to use the history prop to send the browser back to the URL `/payees/list`.
+Add code to the `backToList` function to use the `history` prop to send the browser back to the URL `/payees/list`.
+Add code to `handleNextPrev` that finds the selected payee (keeping in mind that a direct call to `indexOf` will not work because the references between `payeeList` and `payee` are different due to being fetched at different times).
+Then, as the last line, use the `history` prop to send the browser to the appropriate URL.

 ### Check your code
 Navigate to http://localhost:3000/ to check your code.
 You should see a list of payees.